There are no products in your shopping cart.

 I was also sent some nice things that I opened on the morning of my procedure (which was probably the most anxious I'd been).
 My sister sent me a special anxiety playdoh that has essential oils in it so when you squeeze it, they are released.
 One of my friends sent me a teddy bear to microwave and use as a hot water bottle for the cramps they told us to expect after and generally people sent me things to make the day more of a special nice day than a fearful, horrible one.

-The period of time from getting the call, to going to colposcopy, to having treatment was extremely hard for me.
+The period of time from getting the call, to going to the first colposcopy, to having treatment was extremely hard for me.
 I got really depressed, and sometimes I found it hard to get out of bed.
 I, and many others, did not understand the process I was going through, I was scared, I thought I was going to be told I had cancer.
 It didn’t help that I’d been on Google and immediately read the worst case scenarios.
 It really was the only thing on my mind until I got my results and it was very mentally draining.

 I know I am not the only person who feels this way and I wish I’d had someone to talk to about it at the time.
 I definitely think this needs to be spoken about more so that no one feels alone like I did.
 I also think people who are waiting for results or treatment need much more information about the next steps, what could possibly happen and be able to ask questions.
 I want everyone who is going through this to know who they can call.